 5. Browse the vibrant local markets

-One of my favorite morning activities in Villefranche-sur-Mer is visiting the Provenรงal market held on Saturday mornings from 8 am until 1 pm at Jardin Franรงois Binon.
+One of my favorite morning activities in Villefranche-sur-Mer is visiting the Provençal market held on Saturday mornings from 8 am until 1 pm at Jardin François Binon.
 It brings together regional producers offering seasonal fruits and vegetables, artisanal cheeses, cured meats, olives, and flowers.

-Beyond food, you’ll find a handful of artisans selling Provenรงal textiles, ceramics, and handmade jewelry which make perfect souvenirs.
+Beyond food, you’ll find a handful of artisans selling Provençal textiles, ceramics, and handmade jewelry, which make perfect souvenirs.
 Even if you’re not shopping, the lively atmosphere and colorful displays provide a good opportunity to observe local life in action.

-At the same location, you can find a farmers market on Wednesday mornings and an antique market on Sunday mornings.
-During the daytime in spring and summer, an artisanal market is held at Place Amรฉlie Pollonais in the heart of the tourist center of Villefranche-sur-Mer.
+At the same location, you can find a farmers’ market on Wednesday mornings and an antique market on Sunday mornings.
+During the daytime in spring and summer, an artisanal market is held at Place Amélie Pollonais in the heart of the tourist center of Villefranche-sur-Mer.

 6. Relax at one of the beaches of Villefranche-sur-Mer

-The main beach of Villefranche-sur-Mer, Plage des Mariniรจres, stretches for about 1 kilometer along the eastern side of the bay.
-This sandy beach offers clear turquoise waters and a stunning view over the town center.
+The main beach of Villefranche-sur-Mer, Plage des Marinières, stretches for about 1 kilometer along the eastern side of the bay.
+This golden beach with its sandy slope offers clear turquoise waters and a stunning view over the town center.

 Combined with the easy accessibility from the train station and the city center, this is one of the most family-friendly beaches in the area.
-There are several snack bars and restaurants nearby, so you won’t need to pack extensive provisions for a day trip.
+There are several snack bars and restaurants nearby, so there’s no need to pack an extensive picnic.
+If you’re coming from Nice, you can follow my detailed day trip from Nice to Villefranche-sur-Mer guide, which shows how to fit the beach into a half-day or full-day itinerary.

 There’s also a lesser-known pebble beach in Villefranche-sur-Mer on the western side of the bay near the old port (La Darse).
 However, during the summer months, Plage de la Darse can get very crowded.
 Plus, there’s a lot of passage from boats.
 Just right of Plage de la Darse is an excellent snorkeling spot.